 – elation (phenethylamine)

-Recent research has shown how interaction with animals can benefit individuals with a range of mental health issues, including dementia and Alzheimer’s, schizophrenia, and trauma.
+Research has shown how interaction with animals can benefit individuals with a range of mental health issues, including dementia and Alzheimer’s, schizophrenia, and trauma.

 On self-reporting measures, people with Chronic Fatigue Syndrome believe that their pets have the potential to enhance their quality of life (Wells, 2009, SCAS scholarship report).